dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/alicloudsls.md

 <br />

 ### Response format
-As Alibaba Cloud SLS producer api is asynchronous mode, so there is no response for this binding and implemented a callback interface to accept the response of success or faild, only record faliure reason to the console log.
+As Alibaba Cloud SLS producer API is asynchronous, there is no response for this binding (there is no callback interface to accept the response of success or failure, only a record for failure any reason to the console log).

 ## Related links